cranemont/2022-network-project-team5/README.md

 Each method performs an encryption algorithm by referring to the `AES` class defined in `vpn-aes.h`.

 ##### Examples of encryption/decryption
-In the 'VPNAplication' layer that uses the VPN header,
+In the `VPNAplication` layer that uses the VPN header,

 the sender's side
 ```cpp